-If you look into your PostgreSQL data directory, you can find different types of log folders.
+If you look into your PostgreSQL data directory, you can find a different type of log folders.

-First, you should look into this folder for any kind of investigation.
-Most of the time we are getting an error because of bad queries or bad configuration so in these cases we can access this folder.
+First, you should look into this folder for any investigation.
+Most of the time we are getting an error because of bad queries or wrong configuration so in these cases we can find the important log messages from this folder.

-You can also delete unwanted or old log files because It stores only database action related messages which are not important for PostgreSQL Server.
+You can also delete unwanted or old log files because It stores only database action related messages which are not critical for PostgreSQL Server.

 There are a few parameters in Postgres.conf file related to pg_log folder, you access below article for this.

-We cannot read this log file because It is for PostgreSQL internals.
-It contains a log for transaction metadata.
-Using this, PostgreSQL server can take decision the which transaction completed or which did not.
+We cannot read log files of this folder because it is for PostgreSQL internals.
+It contains logs for transaction metadata.
+PostgreSQL server access this folder to take the decision like which transaction completed or which did not.

-This is very important log folder, you should never miss this folder during your pg_data directory backup.
+This is critical log folder, you should never forget this folder during your pg_data directory backup.

-At all times, PostgreSQL maintains a write ahead log (WAL) in the pg_xlog/ subdirectory of the cluster’s data directory.
-The log records every change made to the database’s data files.
-This log exists primarily for crash-safety purposes.
+At all the times, PostgreSQL maintains a write-ahead log (WAL) in the pg_xlog/ subdirectory of the cluster’s data directory.
+The log records for every change made to the database’s data files.
+These log messages exists primarily for crash-safety purposes.

 It contains the main binary transaction log data or binary log files.
 If you are planning for replication or Point in time Recovery, we can use this transaction log files.

-We cannot delete this file, otherwise It causes a database corruption.
-The size of this folder would be greater than actual data so If you dealing with huge database, 99% chance to face disk space related issues specially for the pg_xlog folder.
+We cannot delete this file.
+Otherwise, it causes a database corruption.
+The size of this folder would be greater than actual data so If you are dealing with massive database, 99% chance to face disk space related issues especially for the pg_xlog folder.

-But don’t worry, There are multiple ways to optimize pg_xlog folder by remove old WAL files.
+But don’t worry, There are multiple ways to optimize pg_xlog folder by removing old WAL files.